-Both FunCPE ethics courses satisfy the annual ethics requirement issued by the Director of Practice and have been approved as CE by the IRS.
+The FunCPE ethics course satisfies the annual ethics requirement issued by the Director of Practice and has been approved as CE by the IRS.

 Focused course on tax practice regulations relating to:

 - What does "practice before the IRS" mean

 - Verification of taxpayer provided information

 - Marketing a tax pracitce

 Our ethics course, just like all our other courses, include a Review Exam and a Final Exam.
 You do not have to pass the Review Exam, and it does provide a good review of "real life" ethical questions an EA or tax preparer might encounter.

 Can I retake the ethics course each year?

 We offer an ethics course with the same or similar title every year to satisfy your Enrolled Agent ethics course requirement, but each revision of the course receives a unique course number.
 While our ethics courses generally cover the same background material each year, the content and exam questions will vary somewhat year to year.
 The IRS intends for all tax professionals to review the ethics regulations on an annual basis.
 In our course system, the course gets a new course number each year.

 The following excert is taken from the IRS Guidance on Continuing Professional Education for Enrolled Agents FAQs: